noahkw/acmetk/docs/configuration.rst

 A config file *always* consists of one block defining the app itself and another block that is passed to Python's :mod:`logging` module.
-Further configuration blocks may be required by challenge validator or challenge solver plugins as outlined in .

-..
-TODO: link.

 There are three types of apps that each require different options to
 run: :class:`~acme_broker.server.AcmeCA`, :class:`~acme_broker.server.AcmeBroker`,